laxmikant-ainapure/upcxx/test/README.md

 `#include <upcxx/backend.hpp>`, and also register themselves in the "test/nobsrule.py" file before they can be built.
-The relative path to the test file (from the perspective of the "test/nobsrule.py" file) must be added to the `REQUIRES_UPCXX_BAKEND` list.
+The relative path to the test file (from the perspective of the "test/nobsrule.py" file) must be added to the `REQUIRES_UPCXX_BACKEND` list.
 After that, it will be buildable/runnable in the same manner as before.

 At this time there is no master `#include <upcxx/upcxx.hpp>` header file